dominodatalab/domino-research/flare/README.md

 #### Configure the Flare Context

-Once you have configure your alert target, add the following to your inference code.
+Once you have configured your alert target, add the following to your inference code.
 Note that we expect your inference data to be formatted as a Pandas DataFrame.
 This should work for most modeling frameworks that follow the Scikit Learn predict API.